pap1996/prj321x_02_vn-java-web-ecommerce-website/README.md

 ## About the project
 The app is mainly about an e-commerce website for cellphones.
 To achieve the goal, it is developed with Java, JSP and Servlet, JDBC for MySQL, JSTL as well as other supports from HTLM forms, and Java API in session management.

+There is 2 versions of the project: `PRJ321x_Project_3_manualConfig.zip` for manual configuration in xml file and traditional Servlet API; `PRJ321x_Project_3_SpringBoot.zip` using Spring Boot for autoconfiguration and annotation-based development.

 - **Keyword**: _Java, web, jsp, servlet, web.xml, Java beans, session management, JDBC, MySQL_.

 ## Functional descriptions